The school has a dedicated art room which is used as part of the school's specialist class program.

 The library space is also used during recess and lunchtime for various specialist programs and extra-curricular clubs.
 More information about some of the school programs can be found here and extra-curricular clubs here.

-The school values performing arts as part of the Victorian curriculum.
+The school values science as part of the Victorian curriculum.

-The specialist performing arts room is resourced with musical instruments and a piano, and has a large open space floor plan to allow students to dance and be creative.
+The specialist science room is resourced with a variety of equipment such as microscopes, environmental and other equipment, and has a large open space floor plan to allow students to be creative during experiments.

 The school netball area has three plexipave-surfaced courts, along with two mobile basketball rings.